propan2one/H-moVir/README.md

 ### 00) Metadata analysis

 The metadata provided by the sequencing platform was cleaned up using an [00-preliminary_data.Rmd](https://github.com/propan2one/OshV-1-molepidemio/blob/main/src/00-preliminary_data.Rmd).
 This made the file `ID_experiment.csv` synchronizing the filenames and identifiers readable.
+Subsequently, the file to use this can be found in `OshV-1-molepidemio/raw/b-raw_metadatas/ID_experiment.csv` and the insertion size has been added by hand with the help of `libreoffice --calc`.

 ### 01) Data transfer